saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

 First, you need to ...

 1. Navigate to **https://portal.azure.com** in your edge browser.
-1. Sign into the aure portal using the credential provided to you in this lab environment.
+1. Sign into the azure portal using the credential provided to you in this lab environment.
+2. Click on **+ Create a resource** on the upper left hand  side of the screen.
 1. In the search box type in **azure openai** and press enter.
 1. A result called **Azure OpenAI** should appear as an option.
 At the bottom left hand corner of this option is a button labled **Create**.
 Press the **Create** button.
 1. Under the page **Create Azure OpenAI** set the following fields: